skienzmatishun/rippreport/content/p/alabama-suicide/index.md

 ---
-title: "ALABAMA SUICIDE"
+title: ALABAMA SUICIDE
 date: 2021-01-08
-thumbnail: "img/alabama-suicide.png"
+thumbnail: img/alabama-suicide.png
 categories:
 - alabama
 tags:
 - barry-moore
 - covid-19
 - electoral-college
 - gary-palmer
 - insurrection
 - jerry-carl
 - mike-rogers
 - robert-aderholt
 - tuberville
 authors:
 - admin
+alttags: "Georgia state shape falling from a green cliff, symbolizing shifting political power after January 6th elections"
 ---
 January 6th will go down in history for several reasons:

 Georgia elects two Democrats as Senators and the balance of power in Washington shifts from red to blue.
 The President gets all the credit for their success in being elected.